 England

-If you are a resident of California, Colorado, Connecticut, Oregon, Nevada, Texas, Utah or Virginia and to the extent such state law(s) is applicable to us, your state law may provide you with additional rights regarding our use of your personal information.
-To learn more about your privacy rights, visit:
+If you are a resident of one of the following states and to the extent such state law(s) is applicable to us, your state law may provide you with additional rights regarding our use of your personal information: California, Colorado, Connecticut, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, Oregon, Rhode Island, Tennessee, Texas, Utah, and Virginia.

-As required by Section 22575 of the California Business and Professions Code, the following disclosure is made to California residents and to residents of other states, including Colorado, Connecticut, Oregon, Nevada, Texas, Utah and Virginia:
+As required by Section 22575 of the California Business and Professions Code and other applicable state laws, the following disclosure is made:

 Our website does not alter its behavior or change its services when it receives a “do-not-track” flag or signal from your operating system or browser.
 As described herein, we use cookies and other tools to collect information about you when you visit our website to, among other things, better tailor the features, performance and support of our products, Services and website.
-After you leave or close-out from the website, we do not track your online activity on other apps or websites, but third parties (and their affiliates) may track your online activity to offer you advertisements.
-This tracking is anonymous and is not linked to your personal information.
+After you leave or close-out from the website, we do not track your online activity on other websites, but third-party advertising and analytics services operating on our website (such as those described in our Cookie Notice and in Sections 5, 6, and 11 above) may collect information about your browsing activity across websites for advertising, measurement, and targeting purposes.
+For information about how to opt out of such tracking, see the choices described in our Cookie Notice.

 For more information on “Do Not Track,” visit https://www.allaboutdnt.com.

 We collect various types of personal data about you during the course of your relationship with us.
-Under applicable law, if you are a resident of California, Colorado, Connecticut, Oregon, Nevada, Texas, Utah or Virginia, you may make a written request to us to disclose the categories or personal data of yours which we have shared with third parties, for the third parties’ direct marketing purposes during the prior year.
+Under applicable law, if you are a resident of California, Colorado, Connecticut, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, Oregon, Rhode Island, Tennessee, Texas, Utah, or Virginia, you may make a written request to us to disclose the categories or personal data of yours which we have shared with third parties, for the third parties’ direct marketing purposes during the prior year.
 In response to your written request, we are allowed to provide you with a notice describing the cost-free means to opt-out of our sharing your information with third parties with whom we do not share the same brand name, if the third party will use such information for its direct marketing purposes.

-If you would like to exercise your rights under California, Colorado, Connecticut, Oregon, Nevada, Texas, Utah or Virginia law, please send your written request to the e-mail address or postal address below with the words “[INSERT APPLICABLE STATE NAME] OPT-OUT” in ALL CAPS in the subject line or clearly set forth elsewhere.
+If you would like to exercise your rights under applicable state law, please send your written request to the e-mail address or postal address below with the words “[INSERT APPLICABLE STATE NAME] OPT-OUT” in ALL CAPS in the subject line or clearly set forth elsewhere.
 Please include your postal address in your request.
 Within thirty (30) days of receiving your written request, we will provide you with a Third-Party Direct Marketing Opt-Out Form so you may request that your personal data not be disclosed to third parties for their direct marketing purposes.

 E-mail Address: